abhishek-kumar-code/Redfish_Public/Specification.md

 * Functionality must be usable by non-computer-science professionals
 * Data definitions as obvious in context as possible
 * Opaque view of implementation architecture
-* "Top 10" customer needs are focus of first round schema definition.
+* "Top 10" end user needs are focus of first round schema definition.

 #### REST based